chynnalew/SpriteAnimation/README.md

 ## Description

-Spritesheet animation using JavaScript and the canvas element.
+A simple spritesheet animation loop using JavaScript and the canvas element.

+ * index.html, script.js, and style.css demonstrate a single simple animation loop and contain detailed instructions in the comments.

+* index2.html, script2.js, and style2.css demonstrate

 ## License